-Vitamin K is a fat-soluble vitamin that is comprised of multiple similarly structured compounds.
-Naturally, vitamin K occurs as two vitamers, namely vitamin K, (phylloquinone) and vitamin K9 (menaquinones; MKs).
-Vitamin K, specifically has been highlighted for its long half-life and extrahepatic activity.
-As such, vitamin K, plays a pivotal role in the activation of extrahepatic γ-carboxyglutamate (Gla) proteins such as matrix Gla protein (MGP), a small 84-amino acid (14 kDa) protein that is commonly considered the strongest inhibitor of vascular calcification.
-Primarily synthesised by vascular smooth muscle cells (VSMCs), MGP undergoes two forms of post-translational modifications for complete maturation: y-glutamate carboxylation and serine phosphorylation, the former of which is vitamin-K dependent.2 During states of vitamin K deficiency, MGP remains uncarboxylated and its biological function is impaired.
-There are several forms of MGP
+Vitamin K2 serves an important role in cardiovascular health through regulation of calcium homeostasis.
+Its effects on the cardiovascular system are mediated through activation of the anti-calcific protein known as matrix Gla protein.
+In its inactive form, this protein is associated with various markers of cardiovascular disease including increased arterial stiffness, vascular and valvular calcification, insulin resistance and heart failure indices which ultimately increase cardiovascular mortality.
+Supplementation of vitamin K_a has been strongly associated with improved cardiovascular outcomes through its modification of systemic calcification and arterial stiffness.
+Although its direct effects on delaving the progression of vascular and valvular calcification is currently the subject of multiple randomised clinical trials, prior reports suggest potential improved survival among cardiac patients with vitamin K2 supplementation.
+Strengthened by its affordability and Food and Drug Adminstration (FDA)-proven safety, vitamin K. supplementation is a viable and promising option to improve cardiovascular outcomes.

+Vitamin K is a fat-soluble vitamin that is

+comprised of multiple similarly structured

+compounds.
+Naturally, vitamin K occurs as

+two vitamers, namely vitamin K, (phylloqui-

+none) and vitamin K2 (menaquinones; MKs).

+Vitamin K, specifically has been highlighted

+for its long half-life and extrahepatic activity.

+As such, vitamin K_o plays a pivotal role in the

+activation of extrahepatic y-carboxyglutamate

+(Gla) proteins such as matrix Gla protein

+(MGP), a small 84-amino acid (14 kDa)

+protein that is commonly considered the

+strongest inhibitor of vascular calcification.1

+Primarily synthesised by vascular smooth

+muscle cells (VSMCs), MGP undergoes two

+forms of post-translational modifications for

+complete maturation: y-glutamate carboxyla-

+tion and serine phosphorylation, the former

+of which is vitamin-K dependent.2 During

+states of vitamin K deficiency, MGP remains

+uncarboxylated and its biological function is

+impaired.1 There are several forms of MGP